sumnerevans/sumnerevans.com/content/posts/hackathons/how-to-win-a-hackathon/index.rst

 Once you have a great, big, grand idea, then it's time to boil it down to a minimal proof-of-concept.
 Make sure that you don't loose track of the bigger picture though!
 (The big picture helps a lot with demos.)
-Determining what the minimal proof-of-concept is is a nontrivial problem.
+Determining what the minimal proof-of-concept entails is a nontrivial problem.
 Here are just a couple of tips which might get you going in the correct direction:

 - Think about the *primary* user flow.
 What will the user have to do to accomplish the purpose of your application?
 For example, at MHacks, the main